Charles, Duke of Aumale

 By this time Aumale had been elected governor of Picardie by the local ligueur government, and he clashed with Navarre (now Henri IV) at the Battle of Arques in September 1589.
 With Henri's conversion to Catholicism in 1593, many of the ligueur towns in Picardie began to defect to the crown, and Aumale's position became increasingly tenuous.
 By 1595 he was the only member of his family who had not either defected to Navarre or entered negotiations, despite repeated attempts to bring him around.
 Aumale remained steadfast, and chose exile in the Spanish Netherlands.
 Though he would later have a change of heart, it was too late, and a death sentence had been pronounced against him for treason by the Paris Parlement.
 He fought with the Spanish at Amiens and Nieuwpoort in 1600, while his estates in France deteriorated.
 He died in 1631 in Bruxelles, still a Spanish exile.

 Early life and family

 Family

-Charles de Lorraine was born in 1555 the eldest surviving son of Claude de Lorraine, duc d'Aumale and Louise de Bréze the wealthy heiress.
+Charles de Lorraine was born in 1555 the eldest surviving son of Claude de Lorraine, duc d'Aumale and Louise de Brézé the wealthy heiress.
 He had four sisters who made it to adulthood among them Diane de Lorraine and Catherine de Lorraine, who would marry her distant cousin the duke of Mercœur, and one brother the chevalier d'Aumale.